Richard Worley (police officer): Police career

 Under his leadership, Baltimore experienced significant reductions in crime during 2023 and 2024.
 In 2023, the city recorded fewer than 300 homicides for the first time in nearly a decade, marking a notable decrease from previous years.
 This downward trend continued into 2024, with a 36% drop in homicides and a 30% decrease in non-fatal shootings reported in the first half of the year compared to the same period in 2023.
 By the end of 2024, Baltimore had recorded 201 homicides, representing a 23% decrease from the previous year.
 Additionally, the number of ghost guns seized in Baltimore decreased by 24% in 2024 compared to 2023, continuing a downward trend since a peak in 2022.
 These improvements have been attributed to enhanced policing strategies, increased community engagement, and a focus on violent crime reduction under Commissioner Worley’s administration.

 In the first half of 2025, Baltimore reported the lowest number of homicides in fifty years.
 The murder rate through July was the lowest since 1983, when William Donald Schaefer was mayor.
-That’s happening with the fewest number of officers on the streets that anyone can remember, while the previously scandal-plagued department has also mostly avoided controversy.
+The previously scandal-plagued department has also mostly avoided controversy.
 Today, the department has about 2,000 officers, a decline of 600 from a decade ago.

+In 2025, Baltimore continued to report declines in violent crime.
+The city recorded 133 homicides during the year, representing a decrease of approximately 31 percent compared to 2024 and the lowest annual total in several decades.
+Nonfatal shootings also declined by approximately 25 percent year over year.
+Reported homicide clearance rates increased to approximately 65 percent.
+According to official reporting and statements from city officials, the continued decline was attributed to data-driven deployment strategies, expanded violence reduction initiatives, and targeted enforcement efforts.

 On December 1, 2023, Worley, who had been living in Annapolis in neighboring Anne Arundel County, moved back to Baltimore, due to a clause in the city charter that requires the commissioner to live in the city or sign a declaration that they plan to move in the next six months after being appointed as commissioner.
 He signed the declaration on September 20, a day before his nomination was approved by the Oversight Committee.
 Worley lived out of a downtown hotel until the end of 2024, afterwards purchasing a new home in the Roland Park neighborhood.